Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Sample and Data

 \subsection{Spectral Sample}

 The data sample comprises deep H and K$-$band spectra of photometrically selected MQGs at $3 < z < 4$.
 The parent sample was pre-selected from multi-wavelength photometric catalogues: the ZFOURGE and 3D-HST catalogs \citep{Skelton2014,Straatman2016} across the CANDELS fields EGS/AEGIS, GOODS–South, COSMOS, and UDS \citep{Grogin2011, Koekemoer2011}.
 The galaxies were selected to have photometric redshifts of $3 < z < 4$, massive log(M*/M$_{\odot}$) $\geq$ 10.3 and UVJ color-color selected to separate quiescent from star-forming galaxies \citep{Whitaker2011}.
 Spectroscopic follow up of 12 galaxies resulted in 8 galaxies that are spectroscopically confirmed at $z>3$ with clear detection of the continuum \citep{Schreiber2018}.
 For these 4 brightest galaxies (K$<$22.5), we were able to measure robust velocity dispersions.
 It is possible that this sample is biased towards recently quenched galaxies which are brighter and show stronger Balmer absorption lines.
 Spectral completeness is a complex function of depth, wavelength coverage, redshift, magnitude, size, and SED shape.
-Nevertheless, the properties are consistent with the UVJ color, mass, and size of the photometric sample of \citep{Straatman2015}, so we consider these 4 galaxies to be reasonably representative of the overall sample of massive UVJ-selected quiescent galaxies at these redshifts.
+Despite the potential bias towards lower M/L ratios and younger post-starburst populations, the properties are consistent with the broader UVJ-selected quiescent galaxy sample in \citet{Schreiber2018} in terms of the mass, size, and UVJ colour distributions and hence there is no indication that such a bias might influence our results or conclusions.